7 Jordan Travel Tips

 7. Know the rules of conduct

 Jordan is a country that enforces its rules and laws, so it is essential that you know at least the rules of conduct.
 What may well be common in other countries for Jordanians may be a violation of their laws.
-Such is the case of drinking on the street, smoking in public places or even touching your elderly.
-The same happens with religious images and monuments, Jordanian culture does not allow these actions.
+Such is the case of drinking on the street, or even touching an elderly.
+Just be mindful of this to avoid any issues.